oladetohun1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. The [3-twofiles](3-twofiles) file is a script that displays the content of /etc/passwd and /etc/hosts when executed

 4. The [4-lastlines](4-lastlines) file is a script that displays the last ten lines of /etc/passwd

+5. The [5-firstlines](5-firstlines) file is a script that displays the first ten lines of /etc/passwd when executed